Chocobozzz/PeerTube/support/doc/dependencies.md

 - [Other distributions](#other-distributions)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Make sure you install the correct versions of the dependencies as mentioned in the PeerTube [README.md](https://github.com/Chocobozzz/PeerTube#dependencies)

 ## Debian / Ubuntu and derivatives